Deep within both is an effect that's turning out to be key across almost all mental health.

 As a result of this, it makes lots of nasty waste by-products.

 This is generally some version of oxygen ripping through anything it touches.
+Just more taxing of our brain repair systems.

 It's the "oxidation" that antioxidants help within the body.